hakanaksu/devprof/README.md

 <property name="javax.persistence.jdbc.driver" value="org.apache.derby.jdbc.ClientDriver"/>
 <property name="javax.persistence.jdbc.user" value="profiler"/>
 <property name="javax.persistence.jdbc.password" value="profiler"/>
+```
 The values have to be the chosen ones.
-```

-Other database types should be possible, too.

 In three main steps you can extract the data of an repository and the APIs to get the API experience of every developer.
 Every main step has two sub steps.